bloomberg/rmqcpp/docs/doxygen.md

 }
 ```

-To send a message, construct an `rmqt::Message` object.
+To send a message, construct a `rmqt::Message` object.
 Each message needs its own object even when intentionally sending the same message multiple times -- this is because the message ID must be unique.

 ```cpp
 // Work in progress -- the interface for constructing message payloads is still subject to change